vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ## The End is The New Beginning
 So I conclude:
 - Beliefs and religious structures significantly impact societies, including birth rates.
+More generally, stories and memes can form complex self-enforcing structures that contribute to underpinning of entire cultures and civilizations.
 - Cultural frameworks could have a significant impact on civilizational and technological development.
 - Nature of consciousness or soul remains undecidable.